jagankrishnasamy/puffercloud/README.md

 priv_key_file = The path to the private key for ssh connection
 ssh_username = The ssh username

 After setting up the program, to run the program, simply run abr.py

+# Modifications
+While running this program, you may want to make modifications to help it better suit your needs.
+Below are a few examples of potential modifications that might need to be made.

 Modification - Using different Disk Images
 While using puffer, you may want to use different disk images.
 For example, you might want to change the video files that are being played by Puffer.
 Note that for files to be copied in a disk image, the files need to be in a root directory such as /opt.
 The files under /users/<username> will not be copied.
 To facilitate this, complete the following procedure: